yujongtzeng/Universal-polynomials-for-nodal-curves-on-surfaces/README.md

 If you just want to look at the computed results, just open the corresponding file and the results are ready.

-If you want to run the computation yourself:
+If you want to run the computation or modify the codes:
-1. open the corresponding file
+1. open the file
 2. follow the instruction on the top of the file to evaluate data files
 3. evalute the file

-### Tests

-The computed result is under /results directory.
-Run the computation by yourself and see if the results match.

 ## Authors